Aji Ichiban: United States

 In the United States, Aji Ichiban USA was founded in 2000 as an exclusive franchise, with several stores located throughout the United States.
 Many Chinese political leaders paid visits to these locations.
-However, as of 2013, most of the locations had been closed.
+However, as of 2013, most of the locations had been closed, with Chicago's Chinatown and Los Angeles' Monterey Park being the final surviving locations as of 2023.